sentenial/developer-docs/pages/prodOverview/prod_versioning.md

 ## Versioning

-Changess may be made to any of our APIs without a change in version number, provided the change follows our backwards compatibility guidelines (see below).
+Changes may be made to any of our APIs without a change in version number, provided the change follows our backwards compatibility guidelines (see below).
 Different versions will be managed via a HTTP header indicating the version of the API that the client is using.

 Requests with no version number, or an unmatched version number, will be treated as version 1.0 requests.